danieladam2001/LLM-based-validation/README.md

     └───biored-results
 ```
 ### Scripts
-All data required for the replicability of the experiments (BioRED evaluation, Web search, Wikipedia search) are located in scripts folder.
+All data required for the replicability of the experiments (BioRED evaluation, Web search, Wikipedia search, SNLI evaluation) are located in scripts folder.
 ```md
 ├───scripts
     ├───llm_snli